fluxoft/rebar/README.md

 Docs will be forthcoming soon.

-yet another commit to test CircleCI pull request building
+trying another config setup to get pull request builds to work on CircleCI